anteater/anteater/README.md

 For more details and indepth documentation, please visit [readthedocs](http://anteater.readthedocs.io/en/latest/)

-Last of all, if you do use anteater, I would love to know (twitter: @lukeahinds) and pull requests / issues are welcome!
+Last of all, if you do use anteater, I would love to know (twitter: @decodebytes) and pull requests / issues are welcome!

 Contribute